JadeRover/Nvidia-vBIOS-Clock-Power-Tweaker/README.md

 ## TO-DO
 - Add a thermal tab to edit thermal limits
 - Add more compatibility for the P6 gpus as well as maybe Blackwell GPUs (should be possible)
-- Compatibility for desktop cards (more variants then mobile, this will take time)
+- Compatibility for desktop cards (more variants than mobile, this will take time)

 ## Sources
 There is little info online of all the vbios data tables that containt the info we want to get to.
 Here are my sources that allowed me to understand some of these structures.